Skip To Main Content

 FentanylCommercialOnePillCampaign.jpg

 Merced County Office of Education and the Merced County District Attorney's Office have teamed up to help educate students about the dangers of Fentanyl.
-Fentanyl is a synthetic, manmade opiate that can easily be produced in a lab or on the streets, it is less expensive than other opiates, highly addictive and is killing people in the community at an alarming rate.
+Fentanyl is a synthetic, manmade opiate that is easily produced in a lab or on the streets, it is less expensive than other opiates, highly addictive and is killing people in the community.

 What is Fentanyl?